 We live on a park here in Atlanta (inside the perimeter), and have a way-cool treehouse in our backyard -- it sports a solar panel!

 Leisure Travel "Serenity".
 No slide-outs, self-contained, and we're quiet.
 We carry bikes on the back hitch, and prefer to get around on bikes when it makes sense.
-We don't require an electric hookup, but would gladly use (and reimburse, of course!) if this can be easily offered.
+We don't require an electric hookup, as we have a substantial bank of Lithium batteries, but would gladly use (and reimburse, of course!) if this can be easily offered.
 We have adapters to plug into 15, 30, and 50 amp receptacles.
-We prefer to plug into a 15 amp outlet, which is really all the juice we need (even to run the AC).
-If AC isn't needed, we can get by without electrical service.

 Thank you so much, perfect place to boondock n be close to Geary’s Kids.
 Merry Christmas hope to see U in Nashville next year,